Chile Country Commercial Guide

 One of the key advantages of express delivery between the United States and Chile is the reduced transit time, with packages often arriving within a matter of days.
 This rapid turnaround time is especially beneficial for e-commerce companies looking to expand their customer base across borders, as it enables them to offer competitive shipping options.

 In Chile, ChileExpress is the leading private company in the courier market and express shipping services.
 Customers can send products and documents to the United States with door-to-door service with transit times starting from three days.
-Please note that the weight restriction for this service is up to 2.5 kg for documents: up to 70 kg for parcels.
+Weight restrictions exist for document and parcel services.

 Chile uses the Harmonized System (HS) and requires a complete description for all shipments entering the country.
 The description must include the value of each commodity and the HS number.
-Customs entries are submitted by a customs broker, either electronically or by submitting copies of the required documents.
-However, those who import non-commercial goods valued at less than $500 can handle customs entry without a customs broker.
+Most customs entries are submitted by a customs broker, either electronically or by submitting copies of the required documents.
+However, those who import non-commercial goods valued at less than $ 4,050, FOB, and commercial goods valued at less than $1000 can complete customs entry without a broker.
 Commercial forms issued to both local importers and exporters are as follows: commercial invoice, certificate of origin, bill of lading, freight insurance, and packing list.
-All imports require a license; however, most goods receive an import license without an issue.

-Imports are subject to duties and taxes which must be paid in order for customs to release the goods.
-An “ad valorem” custom tariff is imposed on most goods and “specific” duties (based on the quantity) are imposed on specific types of goods.
-The uniform “ad valorem” tariff of six percent applies to most goods.
+Imports are subject to duties and taxes which must be paid in order for Customs to release the goods.
+An ad valorem customs tariff is imposed on most goods and “specific” duties (based on the quantity) are imposed on specific types of goods.
+The uniform ad valorem tariff of six percent applies to most goods.
 However, alcoholic beverages, pyrotechnics, and tobacco products are subjected to different tariffs.
 Imported automobiles are also subject to a luxury tax.
 Regarding import taxes, a value added tax of 19 percent is assessed on the value of the imported goods plus the customs duty.

 Any merchandise can be imported, except those that are expressly prohibited by current legislation, such as used vehicles and motorcycles, asbestos in any of its forms, pornography, and toxic industrial waste.

-Further details of these limits and restrictions for customs can be found on each delivery firm’s websites.
+Further details of these limits and restrictions for customs can be found on delivery firm’s websites.

 Due Diligence

 Due diligence is a recommended step as part of any decision to engage in business with a foreign company.
-U.S. exporters who would like to request background on a prospective business partner should consider the International Company Profile (ICP) service offered by the U.S. Commercial Service.
+U.S. exporters may want to consider the International Company Profile (ICP) service offered by the U.S. Commercial Service to request background on a prospective business partner.
 Information on this and other U.S. Commercial Service services is available on the U.S. Commercial Service website.